retreaver/core-api-docs/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-cid | null | Restrict results to number pools that belong to the given Campaign ID. afid | null | Restrict results to number pools that belong to the given Affiliate ID.
+cid | null | Restrict results to Number Pools that belong to the given Campaign ID. afid | null | Restrict results to Number Pools that belong to the given Affiliate ID.

-## Get a Specific Number Pool
+## Get a specific Number Pool

 ```shell